cbadici/thingworx-activemqjms-extension/README.md

 Please open issues and feel free to fork it.

-This project is not covered by PTC Technical Support.
-It was built in order to serve as an example, and it does not contain production-ready code.
-It comes with no warranty of any kind.
+This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+Users are free to use, fork and modify them at their own risk.
+Community contributions are welcomed and can be accepted based on their content.